misita-code/phase-0-pac-1-intro/README.md

 Sometimes our expressions might not make sense to JavaScript, just like sometimes our conversations with friends don't _quite_ make sense to them.

 `Work, you stupid machine` is not part of the valid notation of JavaScript.
+Below, we've embedded a tool that can read JavaScript, which allows us to see what happens:

 <iframe height="400px" width="100%" src="https://repl.it/@MaxwellBenton2/RoyalblueWeakBash?lite=true" scrolling="no" frameborder="no" allowtransparency="true" allowfullscreen="true" sandbox="allow-forms allow-pointer-lock allow-popups allow-same-origin allow-scripts allow-modals"></iframe>

 Here we've broken the rules of the notation system.
-These are known as _syntax errors_.
+This is known as a _syntax error_.
 Computers require us to honor _their_ ***limited*** vocabulary.
 Syntax errors are prompts from the programming language to help steer _our_ communication to be more precise.